Gurmukh300/Chrome-extention/README.md

-# Chrome-extention for Videos bookmark
+# Chrome-extention to bookmark Videos
 This extention is to help people bookmark their videos and can resume whenever they like with the help of this extention.
 Mainly JavaScript was used to make this project work.
 I hope you guys like it.
 Thank you :)